 (I guess that's the upside of being expelled from Paradise.
 At least you no longer have Archons stalking you.)

 In Baruch, Eve is seduced by the serpent.
 In Diagram, she is seduced by the Archons and begets some who are angels.
 Also in Diagram, an Aeon, the Mother, takes on the appearance of the serpent and induces Adam and Eve to eat of the fruit which the unrighteous creator, Ialdabaoth, has forbidden them.
 They do so and acquire knowledge (Gnosis) of the virtue above all things, and turn away from Ialdabaoth, who expels them from Paradise along with his son the serpent.
 The serpent begets six sons, and together they become the seven heads of the Dragon of chaos and injustice, who are secretly at war with the human race.
 It was this Dragon who caused Cain to kill Abel.
 In biblical terminology, these seducers of Eve would be called fallen angels, which does not truly describe then and what they represent, but is the closest biblical approximation or point of reference.

-The stories of Adam and Eve tie two times together: the time when knowledge of human life was utterly lost and the time when the human mind could express itself and the human hand could write.
+The stories of Adam and Eve tie two times together: the time when knowledge of human life was utterly lost and the time when the human mind could express itself in literature.
 The stories also embody the basic duality of human life; the existence of the subjective inner world, more real to some of us than the objective outer world.

 For proof that the creator of the physical world is a second-class god, the Gnostics relied heavily on the scriptures of the Old Testament.